 On a serious note, I think that selfishness is perhaps a perfectly normal human survival mechanism.
 We’re all born with it because human children are born and live several years without the ability to do anything for themselves.
-We are completely dependent on our parents or our parental figures for our very survival so we’ve been blessed by God with a few personality characteristics which make it completely impossible to be ignored when we need or want something.
+We are completely dependent on our parents or our parental figures for our very survival, so we’ve been blessed by God with a few personality characteristics which make it completely impossible to be ignored when we need or want something.
 Since it’s my 50th birthday this week, imagine how difficult it is for Em to ignore me right now.

-When scientists compare the brains of children and adults, the brain scans show that a region called dorsolateral prefrontal cortex, located in the left side of the brain, toward the front, was more developed in adults.
+When scientists compare the brains of children and adults, the brain scans show that a region called dorsolateral prefrontal cortex, located in the left side of the brain toward the front, was more developed in adults.
 The area is considered to be involved with impulse control and empath.
-Researchers report that younger children are more willing to accept unfair treatment than older children.
+Researchers also report that younger children are more willing to accept unfair treatment than older children.

 Science suggests that selfish behavior in children may not be due to their inability to know “fair” from “unfair,” but rather an immature part of the brain that doesn’t support selfless behavior when tempted to act selfishly.
-This area of the brain matures as we get older thus the majority of us do eventually develop a capacity for empathy…notice I said “majority of us”.
+This area of the brain matures as we get older thus the majority of us do eventually develop a capacity for empathy…notice I said, “majority of us”.
 We all know a few adults who could use a steroid shot or two in their dorsolateral prefrontal cortex but that’s another blog.

 So, when you look at it that way, how can you really stay mad at your daughter when she tells you she really needs the expensive Matilda Jane outfits after you’ve just been laid-off from your job?
 Go ahead and just buy the latest video game system for Junior because you already know he lacks the creativity to survive “old school” without it and if he doesn’t get to play, he’ll have absolutely nothing to talk about with his friends or anything to do during family dinners.

-So parents out there should rest at ease and think of two things.
+So, parents out there should rest at ease and think of two things.
 First, reminisce a few minutes on the things you’d still be embarrassed about if your mom found out to this very day…and second, know that the guilt of childhood selfishness is what fuels the benevolence of our adulthood.
 The worse your kids are today, the sweeter they will be to you when you’re old.